easybuilders/easybuild-docs/docs/extended-dry-run.md

 (in dry run mode), however.

-Since it's possible that these errors occur due to a bug in the easyblock being used, it's important to pay attention to these ignored errors.
+Since it's possible that these errors occur due to a bug in the simpleblock being used, it's important to pay attention to these ignored errors.

 Ignored errors are reported as follows, for example: